Noa-Nussbaum/Object-oriented-programming_4/README.md

 _General Overview_

-In this assignment, we were given several interfaces to implement; The Digraph and GraphAlgo interfaces.
-In order to implement them and to write the required functions, we had to use different data structures to match to our needs.
-In addition, we created various classes in order to achieve the best results and the highest efficiency levels.
-After completing this stage, we were instructed to build a class in which we finally presented the graphs.
+In this assignment, we were expected to design a “Pokemon game” in which given a weighted graph,  a set of “Agents” should be located on it so they could “catch” as many “Pokemons” as possible.
+The pokemons are located on the graph’s (directed) edges, therefore, the agent needs to take the proper edge to “grab” the pokemon.
+Our goal was to maximize the overall sum of weights of the “grabbed” pokemons (while not exceeding the maximum amount of server calls allowed in a second - 10 max).
+In order to achieve this, we some of the classes we created in our previous graph related assignment.
+In addition, we created a pokemon and an agent class.
+We also created a GUI class, in which we used pygame for graphics.

 _DiGraph_